contexua/xcelvie-rest/README.md

 ```
 Note the progress of the spring boot startup log and ensure the tests run correctly.

+* Open a 'browser of your choice' and paste in the swagger URL: http://localhost:8080/swagger-ui/
-* Navigate to the deployed swagger UI to performm the API functions:
+* Follow the instructions in the swagger UI to perform the API functions:

 ![an image of swagger used to acccess the API for xcelvie-rest by kevin hamid.](https://github.com/contexua/xcelvie-rest/blob/master/docs/swagger-xcelvie.png)